 - Fauna Rescue or phone the Wildlife Hotline on 8289 0896.

-During other large-scale emergencies, such as bushfires, wildlife issues can be referred to South Australian Veterinary Emergency Management (SAVEM) or RSPCA SA.
-These organisations are coordinated during an emergency by PIRSA Agriculture and Animal Services (AAS).
-Phone the AAS hotline on 1800 255 556.
+During other large-scale emergencies, such as bushfires, wildlife issues can be referred to South Australian Veterinary Emergency Management (SAVEM) or RSPCA South Australia.
+During an emergency these organisations are coordinated by PIRSA Agriculture and Animal Services (AAS) - phone the AAS hotline on 1800 255 556.

 In partnership with the Nature Foundation SA, National Parks and Wildlife Service South Australia has launched the Wildlife Recovery Fund.